 While First Nation communities tend to have higher unemployment rates and lower participation rates than those of nearby communities, limited data is available for the specific communities in the Project area.
-Mattagami First Nation reports that, as of June 2013, the on-reserve unemployment rate was approximately 20%, and they estimate that about 75% of off-reserve membership would return to the First Nation should employment opportunities become available (Mattagami First Nation pers. comm., July, 2013c).
+Mattagami First Nation reports that, as of June 2013, the on-reserve unemployment rate was approximately 20%, and they estimate that about 75% of off-reserve membership would return to the First Nation should employment opportunities become available (Mattagami First Nation, 2013c).
 The Township of Nipigon, where many members of the Flying Post First Nation reside, is a local centre for manufacturing and business services.
 The unemployment rate in that community in 2006 was 8.5%.
-However, the Flying Post First Nation pers. comm., June, 2013a).
+However, the Flying Post First Nation estimates the unemployment rate of its members to be lower than this, at around 5% (Flying Post First Nation pers. comm., June, 2013a).